 But there are also enabling factors, particularly strong mentorship.
 I stand on the shoulders of many women.
 It’s the key issue of people who want to change – they need each other.
 Mentorship is so important for creating space for ideas and engagement.
 That always helps.
 How to help our economy is beyond me though.

 Speaking from my experience, I think we need to encourage more exchange programs that give practical experience.
-In addition to undertaking my studies overseas, I am also privileged to have been a recipient of the Mandela Washington Fellowship ( YALI), the FES Leadership Training, an Program Oxford Africa Conference participant and now a DAAD Scholar.
+In addition to undertaking my studies overseas, I am also privileged to have been a recipient of the Mandela Washington Fellowship ( YALI), the FES Leadership Training, an Program Oxford Africa Conference participant, and now a DAAD Scholar.
 These have given me exposure to other settings and economies.
-Those have great impact and real power.
+Those have great impact and a real power.
 Traineeships, workshops, leadership programs, internships, whatever experience, those shall be encouraged.
 Exposure in my belief makes us understand better.
 Sometimes you read a book right, but when you are on the ground practically living it, you realize you don’t know anything!

 For example, as part of my YALI Fellowship, We visited a Honda manufacturing plant in Ohio.
 Most people didn’t even show up, asking why visit a manufacturing plant?
 I wanted to go, not that I was expecting something special, but my mind was blown away when I got there!
-Walking into the factory I said: Oh, wow this is what people talk about when they talk about say engineering, lean manufacturing, automation or when they speak of total quality management.
+Walking into the factory I said: Oh, wow this is what people talk about when they talk about say engineering, lean manufacturing, automation, or when they speak of total quality management.
 Or even automation, when they say machines are taking over jobs!
-I mean you use this terms daily.
+I mean you use these terms daily.

 “We need to learn by doing, that’s the only way to learn.”

 Until this very hands-on experience, I only had vague ideas.
-And I thought: how should we learn this in Zimbabwe where it is not modelled anywhere around us?
+And I thought: how should we learn this in Zimbabwe where it is not modeled anywhere around us?
 We have a shrinking manufacturing sector and we do not produce cars.
 How do we get this to the classroom?
 How can kids learn this so they can believe it is applicable and that education matters for improving our county?
 The solution is to create these experiences to foster change.

 What do you wish for yourself?

-I wish to maximise on all my growth opportunities.
+I wish to maximize all my growth opportunities.
 Doing something I am passionate about and accessing the tools that enable me to really live to my full potential… Whatever that might be.
 Hopefully, that will be me being able to impact a lot more change than I have managed to do so far.